-- Precautions shall be taken to avoid excessive vibration or pulsation to refrigeration piping. - Protection devices, piping and fittings shall be protected as far as possible against adverse environmental effects. - Provision shall be made for expansion and contraction of long runs of piping. - Piping in refrigerating systems shall be designed and installed such as to minimise the likelihood of hydraulic shock damaging the system. - The indoor equipment and pipes shall be securely mounted and guarded such that accidental rupture of equipment or pipes cannot occur from events such as moving furniture or reconstruction activities.
+- Take precautions to avoid excessive vibration or pulsation to refrigeration piping. - Protect the protection devices, piping and fittings as much as possible against adverse environmental effects. - Provide space for expansion and contraction of long runs of piping. - Design and install piping in refrigerating systems such as to minimise the likelihood of hydraulic shock damaging the system. - Mount the indoor equipment and pipes securely and protect them to avoid accidental rupture of equipment or pipes in case of events such as moving furniture or reconstruction activities.